gregnrobinson/slack-api-examples/README.md

 3. Install the application to the workspace.

 ## Set bot token variable
-The code snippets below require the token to be stored as a variable called `TOKEN`
+The code snippets below require the token to be stored as a variable called `TOKEN`.
 ```sh
 export TOKEN="xoxb-XXXXXXXXXXXXX-XXXXXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXX"
 ```